davel/msc-security-awareness-team-1/docs/Server Setup.md

 ```

 By doing so, and adding the name of the server that have to be monitored after the equal sign which is right after WAZUH_AGENT_NAME the manager
 was able to detect that server and is able to perform scans on it.
-This step was repeat it on each server and all three of them become visible on the
+This step was to repeat it on each server and all three of them become visible on the
 dashboard of Wazuh.